B2B Content Syndication: Complete Guide to Lead Generation, Platforms & ROI

 | Martech | $30–$70 | 4–8% |

 These benchmarks help evaluate content syndication ROI and CPL performance across industries.
+For a complete breakdown of how to track and improve these numbers, read our full ROI measurement guide.

 Global CPL Benchmarks by Region